tcaiazzi/BGP_in_the_data_center_kathara/README.md

 ## Examine the behaviour of BGP
 You can examine how BGP works in the lab.
-For example, if you run the lab with default configuration (2 spines, 4 leaves, 4 servers), open the spine1 terminal and type:
+For example, if you run the lab with default configuration (2 spines, 4 leaves, 4 ToRs, 12 servers), open the spine1 terminal and type:

 ```